Okay, I iron my jeans. So sue me.

 “Two weeks,” she called out after him.
 Even as she said it, Frankie wondered how she was going to make the unrealistic self-imposed deadline.

 “I don’t understand.
 Why are you staying at that place?”

 Francesca turned to give her bewildered new friend a heartfelt hug.
 “I’m really glad we met.”
 She reached for the door handle about to get out when she paused on a thought.
 “You have a pure, innocent spirit, Summer,” she said over her shoulder.
 “Don’t let anyone change that about you, okay?”

-“Yeah, okay," she agreed, not comprehending.
+“Yeah, okay,” she agreed.
 “But—” As Frankie climbed out of the car, Summer let fly a squawk of protest.
 “Hey!”

 Frankie ducked her head back inside.
 “We’re going to stay in touch, right?
 You already got my number.
 Text me some weekend.
 We’ll go out, okay?”

-“Yeah, okay, but—” The door closed.
 “Wait!”
 Summer scrambled out after her.
-She rounded the back of the old brown sedan just as Julian handed Frankie a large duffel bag bulging to capacity.
+She rounded the back of the Prius just as Julian handed Frankie a large duffel bag bulging to capacity.
 “You’re not staying here!” she shouted, jerking it from her grasp.